 Green City Spacesaround Britain

-Most of us who live in crowded towns or cities have been seeking out our local green escapes from the urban jungle.
+During the pandemic, many of us rediscovered our local green escapes from the urban jungle.
 These nature reserves and commons, riverside rambles and even mountains are all within easy reach of thousands of front doors.
-And they all have a train station within a mile or less or a bus stop outside - please follow current advice about face masks and safe use of public transport.
+And they all have a train station within a mile or less or a bus stop outside.

 1. Calton Hill, Edinburgh